rzaluska/hugo-blog-source/content/blog/what-can-be-used-as-receiver-in-go-method.md

 # Struct as receiver
 In the first example I have used struct type as receiver.
-This is most common way of declaring that given metod extends type.
+This is most common way of declaring that given method extends type.
 If we declare our receiver like this then we will get copy of struct to our method.
-To ilustrate this, small example will be the best.
+To illustrate this, small example will be the best.

 ```go